FoxDotBuild/OpenSCAD-Class/PITCHME.md

  * [Flexible Coupling](https://www.thingiverse.com/thing:44078)

 ---

-# What We're Doing Today
+# What Is It?

- * Learn how to build 3D models on a computer
- * Learn how to print / cut them on the machines
+ * A CAD program where designs are written with code.
+ * It is _not_ interactive, and that has advantages.
+   * If you've never programmed before, you came to the wrong class.
+Sorry.
+ * Everything is made from cylinders, cones, cubes, 2D shapes and "transforms"
+   * Example: A pipe is a cylinder with a cylinder "subtracted" from its center.
+   * Example: A
 ---

 # Why OpenSCAD

  * Parametric Design: Imagine usecase like keyboards, serial numbers, pipe adapters
- * Version control
+ * Allows safe storage of designs in version control
  * Text always wins
- * OSS
+ * Open source = community driven and free

 ---
-# What Is It?

- * It allows you to TYPE OUT descriptions that are transformed into 3D designs.
- * It is _not_ interactive, and that has advantages.
- * Everything is made from basic shapes and "transforms"
-   * Cube, Sphere, Cylinder
-   * Union, Difference, Intersection, Hull

----

 # Advantages

  * Light Weight - runs in desktop or [browser](https://openscad.cloud/openscad/)
  * Good for **versioning** and long term projects.
+ * Supports 3D and 2D CAD (laser cutter, 3D printer, X-Carve, etc..)
  * "Parametric" - easily customized
    * Example: cutting keys, QR codes, engravings

 ---
 # Disadvantages

  * Higher learning curve
- * Less interactive
- * Some features assume prior programming experience
+ * Assumes computer programming experience:
    * loops
    * variables
    * modules / imports